 Does being saved by God’s goodness and grace do away with obedience?
 Does grace do away with God’s Law, the Ten Commandments.
 What is grace?
 Here is the definition from the Webster’s New World College Dictionary, Fourth Editon: goodwill, favor, mercy, clemency (meaning a merciful or lenient act).

-Grace is a gift of God.
+Grace is a gift from God.
 He did not have to die on the cross for us, he chose to because of His love for us.
 He did us a favor; he showed us mercy; it was a merciful, lenient act.
 If it was not for the death of our Lord on the cross, we would be eternally lost.
 There would be no hope for us to have anything else other than this one life.
 Because we are all sinners, Jesus came to save us from our sins.
 He shed His blood on our behalf.
 “And she shall bring forth a son, and thou shalt call his name JESUS: for he shall save his people from their sins.”Matthew 1:21 “For this is my blood of the new testament, which is shed for many for the remission of sins.”
 Matthew 26:28

 “And why call ye me, Lord, Lord, and do not the things which I say?”
 Luke 6:46